FenrirLo/Tracker/README.md

 ## Setup/Installation Requirements

+* _To view the track suggester:
+* _Clone the project onto your computer
-* _To view the track suggester launch the html in a chrome web browser._
+* _Launch the index.html file in a chrome web browser_

 Copyright (c) 2019 **_{Fenrir Lombardi}_**